Recent Acquisition by AFA of “A very tired child, 2023”

-This exploration leads me to question how care-based labor can foster a therapeutic reality that cultivates a reciprocal relationship between art, craft, and the world they inhabit.
+This is a meditation on how care-based labor can foster a therapeutic reality that cultivates a reciprocal relationship between craft and the world it inhabits.

 Art and craft can mirror this shift and remind us of a different reality.
 If the practice of care is our labor, then art and craft become the tangible outcomes of this labor, serving as a reciprocal force for nurturing and reconnecting us with our heritage as creators.
-As the Orphic Hymns beautifully express, 'For thou art the nurse of all things, O much-loving Gaia (Earth), who dost feed all things that are in the world, whatever be the nature of the things that walk upon the holy earth, and all things are full of thee.'
-Furthermore, it is through the laboring of care that reminds us that we are ultimately not attached to this world, as highlighted in the passage from the Book of Romans: “Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”
-(Romans 12:2)
+As the Orphic Hymns express, 'For thou art the nurse of all things, O much-loving Gaia (Earth), who dost feed all things that are in the world, whatever be the nature of the things that walk upon the holy earth, and all things are full of thee.'
+Counter to contemporary society where we are encouraged to dream of a carefree life, a life of leisure and retirement, and careless recreation, to care is to exist.
+Care is essential to our place in society, our place on the earth, our place in the cosmos.

 Work in order to labor

-Labor through collaboration can produce works that, while secondary to the labor itself, serve as objects capable of reciprocating affect and contributing to positive feedback loops.
+Labor can produce works that, while secondary to the labor itself, serve as objects capable of reciprocating effect and contributing to positive feedback loops.
 These works are not intended to fill an emptiness or result from commodification processes.
-They differ from what Heidegger describes as "producing," where humans manipulate nature for their own ends.
+They differ from what Martin Heidegger describes as "producing," where humans manipulate nature for their ends.
 Instead, the products of labor arise from practices rooted in relationality rather than individual attempts to (re)present nature.

 In some communities where generational trauma persists, new generations emerge and reestablish relations, fostering a practice of care that leads to new expressions of faith.
 These new expressions often diverge from older generations' beliefs, being more liberal, tolerant, and less hierarchical.
 It's important to clarify that the practice of care referred to here is best described by author and activist Sophie Lewis.
 She defines love as 'to struggle for their autonomy as well as for their immersion in care, insofar as such abundance is possible in a world choked by capital.'
 Autonomy in this context signifies the challenging task for caregivers to refrain from controlling those in their care.
 Engaging in caregiving, especially if we have trauma, makes it difficult not to exert control out of fear stemming from our own experiences.
-Allowing others to develop without control requires courage and creativity.
+Allowing others to develop without control requires courage and creativity, particularly within a world ‘choked by capital.’
+Our society's obsession with economic growth creates panic among caregivers, especially parents, who often singularly focus on the financial success of their children, sometimes at the cost of their relationships and mental health.
+How often does one hear a parent worry about their child's future care practice?
+It's rare for parents to consider how their children can contribute to society in ways other than economically.

 Lineage and family